-- Behavioural – Qualifiers to enforce certain core sales rep behaviours like completion of product training, administration process adherence, threshold on customer satisfaction survey score, number of coaching sessions / conferences etc.
+- Behavioral – Qualifiers to enforce certain core sales rep behaviors like completion of product training, administration process adherence, threshold on customer satisfaction survey score, number of coaching sessions / conferences etc.

 - Activity Adherence – Qualifiers to encourage adherence to their call plan.
 Measures like percentage attainment to defined prescriber call plan, percentage call attainment to high value target prescribers

 - Product/Portfolio Focus – Qualifiers to reinforce the primacy of the lead product in the portfolio.
 No other plan component will pay out unless a threshold has been attained on the lead product.
 Some examples threshold performance on primary product, threshold performance on product portfolio for a more balanced performance.